eatpotaro/Osu-HackPad/README.md

 - 0.91 inch OLED display to display recent keypresses
 - KMK support

+# How to use
+After uploading the required arduino code, simply run and use!
+You may need to rebind the keys in Osu! to make sure they are correct.

 # CAD Model
 Designed using Fusion360.
 Heres images of the plate, the case, both together, and with pcb